apeiros/baretest/dev/doc/Phase handling.markdown

 * The return value is only considered in 'verify' blocks.
 Those have to return a trueish value.
 Nil and false make the verify fail.
-* Setting the test status to failure is only allowed in verify and teardown.
+* Setting the test status to failure is only allowed in setup, verify and teardown.
+  * setup: missing dependency, source file, component, ...
+  * verify: verification failed
+  * teardown: additional verifications performed by components (e.g. mock teardowns)
-* Setting the test status to pending is always final
+* Setting the test status to pending is always final The moment a test becomes pending, execution of it is halted
-* Setting the test status to skipped is always final
+* Setting the test status to skipped is always final The moment a test becomes skipped, execution of it is halted
-* Setting the test status to error is final in setup, verify and teardown, but NOT in exercise (this is to allow testing for exceptions being raised)
+* Setting the test status to error is final in setup, verify and teardown, but NOT in exercise.
+  This is to allow testing for exceptions being raised
-* If there's no test status set at the end of all phases, the test status becomes set to success
+* If there's no test status set at the end of all phases, the test status becomes set to success.
+The phase of the status will be :cleanup